sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 1. Log in to GitHub (https://github.com/).

-1. Download the "cbd-quickstart" Hortonworks repo located at `https://github.com/hortonworks/cbd-quickstart` onto your computer.
+1. Download the "cbd-quickstart" Hortonworks repo located at `https://github.com/hortonworks/cbd-quickstart/tree/rc-2.7` onto your computer.

-[Comment]: <> (Should we tell people to fork this or to download it?)
+[Comment]: <> (Should we tell people to fork this or to download the repo?)

+[Comment]: <> (Will we be creating an RC branch for each release and pointing everyone to that branch?)

 1. On your computer, browse to the `cbd-quickstart/gcp`.